-How Many Eggs Does an American Eel Get?
+How Many Eggs Can an American Eel Lay in A Year?

-How many eggs/babies does an American Eel get?
+How Many Eggs Can an American Eel Lay in a Year?
 Female American eels can carry upwards of 20 to 30 million eggs.
 Eels only breed once in their life, migrating to the Sargasso Sea where they then spawn and presumably die.

-Reproduction of eels has long been a mystery.
+Reproduction and laying eggs of eels has long been a mystery.

 No one has ever witnessed American eels spawning, and no one knows what happens to the eels afterward.